Searchresults

 Mentoring is one-on-one coaching of a (new) student by a more experienced student.
 A mentor can provide content-related or practical support, give study tips or guide the mentee.

-What to Expect from a Mentor?Based on their own knowledge and experience, a mentor provides explanations, tips and …
+What to Expect from a Mentor?Based on their own knowledge and experience, a mentor provides …

 Read more -